Overview

 Frequent fevers or infections

-Bruising or bleeding.
+Bruising or bleeding

 Diagnosis

 Because symptoms don’t always appear together, it can be difficult to diagnose dyskeratosis congenita.
-When DC is suspected, family history will be discussed, and a physical exam will be done.
+When DC is suspected, family history will be discussed and a physical exam will be done.

 Other tests could include:

-Telomere length test.
-This blood test is sent to a specialized lab to measure the length of telomeres in the DNA of blood cells and compare that result to unaffected individuals of the same age.
+Telomere length test: This blood test is sent to a specialized lab to measure the length of telomeres in the DNA of blood cells and compare that result to unaffected individuals of the same age.

 The most common treatments for DC include:

-Androgen therapy.
-These are steroid drugs that can improve blood counts.
+Androgen therapy: These are steroid drugs that can improve blood counts.
 The benefits of androgen therapy are only temporary and the length of time this treatment improves bone marrow function varies.

 Fighting pediatric cancer and blood disorders

-American Family Children's Hospital
+American Family Children's Hospital Pediatric Hematology and Oncology Clinic

-Child Life specialists help your child and family cope with any fears and anxieties, and the American Family Children's Hospital patient and family visitor guide features information about:
+Child life specialists help your child and family cope with any fears and anxieties.
+The American Family Children's Hospital Patient and Family Visitor Guide features information about:

 Hero beads